Credit Suisse Maintains Acadia Healthcare (ACHC) Outperform Recommendation

 What is the Fund Sentiment?

-There are 847 funds or institutions reporting positions in Acadia Healthcare.
-This is an increase of 33 owner(s) or 4.05% in the last quarter.
-Average portfolio weight of all funds dedicated to ACHC is 0.35%, a decrease of 12.15%.
-Total shares owned by institutions decreased in the last three months by 3.37% to 109,358K shares.
-The put/call ratio of ACHC is 1.46, indicating a bearish outlook.
+There are 845 funds or institutions reporting positions in Acadia Healthcare.
+This is an increase of 35 owner(s) or 4.32% in the last quarter.
+Average portfolio weight of all funds dedicated to ACHC is 0.35%, a decrease of 12.35%.
+Total shares owned by institutions decreased in the last three months by 3.60% to 108,987K shares.
+The put/call ratio of ACHC is 0.67, indicating a bullish outlook.

 What are Other Shareholders Doing?